iwterry/my_mainframe_journey/mainframe_db2_developer_training/screenshots/04_24_2024/README.md

 CBLDB2J3 contains the JCL code for CBLDB2P4.

-CLAMTAB contains the SQL code to create the S124.CLAIM_T5 dabase table.
+CLAM2TAB contains the SQL code to create the S124.CLAIM_T5 dabase table.

 POLCYTAB contains the SQL code to create the S124.POLICY_T5 database table.